 Since the average age of a passionfruit vine is 7 years, it did very well, bearing 2 generous crops each year, & supplying the entire district with fruit.

-I will probably grow another in time, but meanwhile a seedling from the old vine is growing in my neighbour's garden.
+I will probably grow another in time, but meanwhile a seedling from the old vine is growing in a friend's garden.

 The pigeon pea is a staple food in India and Asia, but is in fact responsible for some forms of malnutrition.
 The seeds contain a Tryptase inhibiting factor which is not destroyed by heat.
 Thus, if the diet is poor, it's constant use as dhal leads to protein deficiency.